 To be an architect means to wear many different hats.
 Aside from the fun conceptual and design work, there are coordination plans, proposals, client management, external contractors and suppliers to think about.
 You are simultaneously a creative, a problem solver, a construction process advisor, an administrator and a safety expert.

-Thankfully, there is no shortage of architect tools to facilitate each stage of project delivery.
-But the sheer amount of choice can be paralyzing, especially when new apps appear all the time, and the need for remote and mobile capabilities becomes more pressing.
+Thankfully, there is no shortage of architecture apps to facilitate each stage of project delivery.
+But the sheer amount of choice can be paralyzing, especially when new tools appear all the time, and the need for remote and mobile capabilities becomes more pressing.

-Yet certain architect tools have withstood changing trends and fashions.
-Cropping up in almost every architect’s toolkit, here are the 10 staple architecture apps you should know about.
+Certain architect tools have withstood changing trends and fashions, cropping up in almost every architect’s toolkit.
+Here are the 10 veteran architecture apps you should know about.

 1. iRhino 3D – for CAD modeling